-The Karl Pearson coefficient of correlation table explains the possible relation between age, number of family members, parents' monthly income of the respondents and their emotional intelligence.
-It has proven statisticallythat, there is no statistical significant relationship between age, number of family members, parents' monthly income of the respondents ([r=.050,p=.621>0.05], [r=.009,p=927>0.05], [r=.010,p=918>0.05]) their emotional intelligence respectively.
+The Karl Pearson coefficient of correlation explains the possible between age, number of family members, monthly of parents' income the respondents and their emotional intelligence.
+It has proven statisticallythat, is statistical significant there no relationship between age, number of family members, parents' monthly income of the respondents ([r=-.050,p=.621>0.05], [r=.009,p=927>0.05], [r=-.010,p=918>0.05their emotional intelligence respectively.
 This could be further understood that since students were away from parents, lack of emotional support, homesickness, not having a proper peer group to support them emotionally, handling issues alone and adjusting to hostel environment etc...
 Affects their emotional intelligence no matter which age they are or how many family members they have or parental income.
 Hence, Null hypothesis is accepted.